arangodb/docs/3.8/programs-arangod-env-vars.md

    This variable can be used to specify the path to the directory containing the timezone information database for ArangoDB.
-That directory is normally named `tzdata` and is shipped with ArangoDB release.
+That directory is normally named `tzdata` and is shipped with ArangoDB releases.
 It is normally not required to set this environment variable, but it may be necessary in unusual setups with non-conventional directory layouts and paths.